4d $\mathcal{N}=3$ indices via discrete gauging: Rank 1 theories

-defines the Elliptic Gamma function and $q$-Pochammer symbol respectively.
-When $\kgg=2$ the expression \eqref{eqn:Zkdis} is exactly the index for the $G=O(2)$ $\mathcal{N}=4$ theory which matches the expectation that the this theory is nothing but the usual $O3^-$ orientifold theory.
-We can perform several other checks of our expression \eqref{eqn:Zkdis} by studying the various limits that we outlined in Section \ref{sec:Index}.
+When $\kgg=2$ the expression \eqref{eqn:u1index} is exactly the index for the $G=O(2)$ $\mathcal{N}=4$ theory which matches the expectation that the this theory is nothing but the usual $O3^-$ orientifold theory.
+We can perform several other checks of our expression \eqref{eqn:u1index} by studying the various limits that we outlined in Section \ref{sec:Index}.